-The Year 3 survey employs the same questionnaire used for phase 2 of the Year 1 survey.
-This includes the questions which were added between phase 1 and phase 2, as well as the core questions included since phase 1.
-The questions explore the sport and physical activities, which people take part in, how often, for how long and where they take part.
+The Year 4 survey questionnaire is largely unchanged from the Year 3 survey.
+The questions explore the sport and physical activities which people take part in, how often, for how long and where they take part.
 Questions on attendance at live sporting events, membership of clubs, levels of volunteering, motivations, readiness for physical activity and participation habits were also included.
-The questionnaire also includes classification questions such as age, gender, socio-economic status, education level, household living arrangements, sexual identity and religion.
-It should be noted that some of the questions were asked to half the sample.
+At year 4 a new question was introduced to identify levels of loneliness.
+Finally, the questionnaire also includes classification questions such as age, gender, socio-economic status, education level, household living arrangements, sexual identity and religion.
+It should be noted that some of the questions were asked to half of the sample online.
 This was to allow for different questions to be asked of different groups without increasing the length of the questionnaire.
 Later in this report we show which questions were asked of each group.